janwilmake/blog/blog-2016-2022/react-native-is-the-future.md

 ordered and neat in this article.
 I will provide links to interesting material so that you can learn it with me!

-> Hi, I'm Wijnand, and I am a nomadic entrepreneur that is studying and working on the move.
+> Hi, I'm Jan, and I am a nomadic entrepreneur that is studying and working on the move.
 I have a startup called Travel Life Movement [https://travellifemovement.com/], and recently I went completely nuts about React and React native.